Asymmetric All-Pay Auctions with Spillovers: More players

-\subsection{More players}
+\section{More players}

-In contests with spillovers and more than two players, many of the results considered here and in the existing literature are violated.
-Existence still holds (see \cite{olszewski2019equilibrium}, for example), but uniqueness doesn't.
+In contests with spillovers and more than two players, many of the results considered here are violated.
+Existence still holds (see \cite{olszewski2022equilibrium}), but uniqueness does not.
+Moreover, expected payoffs will now depend on which equilibrium is played.\footnote{This is also true of contests with no spillovers if monotonicity does not hold \citep[Example 2]{siegel2009all}.}

-Even without spillovers, it is difficult to construct an equilibrium of a contest where the normalized costs are not ranked.
-However, when the normalized costs are ranked, only two players ever participate in equilibrium.
+When the normalized costs are ranked, Theorem 2 in \citet{siegel2010asymmetric} and Theorem 2 in \citet{siegel2009all} show that only two players ever participate in the equilibrium of a contest for a single prize.
 This effectively collapses the problem into a two-player contest.

-A generalized version of this condition holds in our setting where $n>2$.
+A version of this condition holds in our setting.
 We still require normalized costs to be ranked in some sense, but in a way that takes the spillovers into account.

 \begin{theorem} Assume $i,j$, $i\neq j$, are two of the $n>2$ players in a contest satisfying assumptions A\ref{cond:smo} to A\ref{cond:pos}.
 Suppose that Player $i$ has a positive payoff in the two-player contest where $i$ and $j$ are the participants, and that the following ``ranked costs'' condition holds for all $k\not\in\{i,j\}$, $s \in \tilde{S}_k$ ,$s_i\in\tilde{S}_i$ and $s_j\in \tilde{S}_j$